 These nurses were privileged witnesses who saw those who were trained to go to war find peace at the end of life.

-These dying Veterans taught us that we can all live more joy-filled lives if we are willing to:
+Dying Veterans taught us that we can all live more joy-filled lives if we are willing to:

 - not be afraid of our emotional pain,

 - allow ourselves to mourn our losses, and